Window Seat (song): Background and synopsis

 On March 13, 2010, Badu filmed an impromptu music video for "Window Seat" in the Dealey Plaza historic district of Dallas, Texas.
 In the video, Badu is seen walking the streets of Dealey Plaza in Dallas, slowly stripping to the nude, before being shot by an unseen assassin.
 On her Twitter feed, she stated that the music video "was shot guerrilla style, no crew, 1 take, no closed set, no warning, 2 min., Downtown Dallas, then ran like hell".
-Badu was inspired by indie rock duo Matt & Kim's video for the song "Lessons Learned", viewing it as "the bravest, most liberating thing I’ve ever seen two people do...
+Badu was inspired by indie rock duo Matt & Kim's video for the song "Lessons Learned", in which the musicians strip naked in Times Square, viewing it as "the bravest, most liberating thing I've ever seen two people do...
 I wanted to dedicate this contagious act of liberation and freedom to them.
 I hoped it would become something contagious that people would want to do in some way or another".
 Badu has expressed that her video is a criticism of the psychological concept groupthink.
 On the video's location, Badu expressed that Matt & Kim's video and its "monumental" Times Square setting influenced her to film in Dealey Plaza, which is known as the site of President John F. Kennedy's assassination.
 She viewed the historic district's grassy knoll as a monumental place in Dallas and that she "tied it in a way that compared that assassination to the character assassination one would go through after showing his or her self completely.
-That’s exactly the action that I wanted to display".
+That's exactly the action that I wanted to display".
 After she collapses to the ground in the video, blue blood spills out to form the word "groupthink", after which Badu's voiceover says:

 Badu intended for the assassination scene to represent character assassination by groupthink.
 Prior to the filming of the official music video, a video teaser of "Window Seat" was featured on Badu's official website around early March, which begins with a shot of Badu's boarding pass of the flight she had booked on the fictional Amerykah Airlines, and mainly features her putting on make-up at a make-up table.
 A second version of the video, entitled "Window Seat (Reexamined)", was posted on her website and features the original video in reverse; the ending monologue with Badu's voiceover was repositioned to the start of the footage.
 A music video for the song's official remix, featuring rapper Rick Ross, was shot during May 2010.